reasonml/reasonml.github.io/docs/module.md

 _Quick overview: [Modules](overview.md#modules)_

 Modules are a way to group type definitions, [let bindings](let-binding.md), and other nested modules.
+They are a helpful tool to keep your code neat and organized.

-## Basics
+## The Basics

 Create a module with the `module` keyword: